agentplug/agenthub/docs/.implementation_design/phase2.5_semantic_progress_tools/IMPLEMENTATION_PLAN.md

 ## Overview
 This document provides the detailed step-by-step implementation plan for Phase 2.5, divided into 4 sequential steps.
 Each step is designed to be testable end-to-end before proceeding to the next.

+## Core Principle: End-to-End Validation After Each Phase
+**Critical**: After each implementation phase, a comprehensive end-to-end test must be completed to validate the work and prevent redundant effort.
+This ensures that:
+- Each phase delivers working functionality
+- Integration issues are caught early
+- No time is wasted on building upon broken foundations
+- Progress is measurable and validated

 ## Implementation Timeline: 5 Weeks

 ### Step 1: Tool Decorator System and Runtime Integration (Week 1-2)